TuringLang/MCMCTempering.jl/README.md

 | :warning: WARNING          |
 |:---------------------------|

 This package is currently under development and non-functional.
-We anticipate the package will in working order by the end of summer 2022.
 Details below are subject to change.

 # MCMCTempering.jl

 MCMCTempering.jl implements simulated and parallel tempering, two methods for sampling from complex or multi-modal posteriors.
 These algorithms use temperature scheduling to flatten out the target distribution, making it easier to sample from.

-## Tutorial: Using MCMCTempering
+## Using MCMCTempering

 `MCMCTempering` stores temperature scheduling information in a special kind of `sampler`.
 We can temper a sampler by calling the `tempered` function on any `sampler` that supports `MCMCTempering`, which includes all the samplers in `AdvancedHMC` and `AdvancedMH`.
 Here's an example: